 Have questions about how alimony works in Florida?
 We cover everything you need to know about alimony in FL here.

 If you’re going through a divorce in Florida, you probably have a lot of questions as you navigate a stressful and challenging time.
-One question that often comes up is how alimony works in Florida.
+One question that often comes up is, "how does alimony work in Florida?"

 Alimony laws vary by state and even the terminology can be different depending on where you are.
 (For instance, alimony is typically called spousal support in Ohio).